 The following geomorphic monitoring plan was developed following the conditions outlined within the DFO permit for the interim channel design, and in consultation with CVC and TRCA.
 It is noted that the design elements proposed for the revised design of Reach S2 are similar in nature to those proposed for the downstream channel design.
 Therefore, a similar monitoring program can be applied.

-The following monitoring requirements were considered:
+Based on the agency requirements, following monitoring requirements were included:

-• All planted riparian buffer vegetation shall be in good health and overall survival shall be a minimum of 80% for 3 consecutive years;
+All planted riparian buffer vegetation shall be in good health and overall survival shall be a minimum of 80% for 3 consecutive years;